aws/sagemaker-python-sdk/doc/using_pytorch.rst

 Upload model.tar.gz to S3
 -------------------------

-After you package your model into a ``tar.gz`` file, upload it to an S3 bucket by running the following python code:
+After you package your model into a ``tar.gz`` file, upload it to an S3 bucket by running the following Python code:

 .. code:: python